-Other than disclosed in this Report, the Company does not have any commitments, expected or unexpected events, or uncertainties.
+Other than disclosed in this Management's Discussion and Analysis, the Company does not have any commitments, expected or unexpected events, or uncertainties.

 19. BOARD OF DIRECTORS AND OFFICERS

 The directors of the Company are Mark Fields (Interim President and Interim Chief Executive Officer), Richard Gilliam, Andrew Hancharyk and Jason Cubitt.
 Sandra Wong is the Chief Financial Officer and Corporate Secretary.